 Risk Who it effects How is this controlled?
 Slips/Trips & falls on Nature Trails All users Clear signage/map at start of Trail giving guidance that this is not a level access route "Caution uneven ground, Steps and Muddy/Slippery areas" Children &amp; Animals to be supervised at all times.
-Further signage at areas of higher risk Trail guide to clearly state that caution must be exercised when accessing trails and that usage involves some risk - to be repeated across websites and all social media channels Falls from Height All users Clear signage at start of trail warning of unfenced cliff edges and that "All users must remain upon marked trails" & "Children & Animals to be supervised at all times" Marked/Mapped trails to avoid areas of high risk Clear signage and visible barriers at areas of high risk Drowning All users Clear signage at start of trail warning of unfenced deep water and that "All users must remain upon marked trails" &amp; "Children &amp; Animals to be supervised at all times" Marked/Mapped trails to avoid areas of high risk Clear signage and visible barriers at areas of high risk Safeguarding Incident - Member of the public taking inappropriate pictures and/or inappropriate activity with other site users Other site users Trails established to minimise risks of users entering other activity zones, supported by clear signage and 'No entry' areas' Café, BFA &amp; VFC staff to activity challenge anyone in non-public access areas whom does not have a valid ID badge and/or are with an Instructor Signage to indicate that no pictures should be taken of non-family group members without permission Café, BFA &amp; VFC staff to activity challenge anyone taking pictures of unrelated individuals, particually young people Theft Vandalism Damage/Loss of site facilities and infrastructure Trails established to minimise risks of users entering other activity zones, supported by clear signage and 'No entry' areas' Café, BFA &amp; VFC staff to activity challenge anyone in other areas whom does not have a valid ID badge and/or are with an Instructor Access to trails limited to fixed hours when site is in operation and staff available to minimise risks of trespass Stings/Bites - Insect Stings and Adder bites All Users Clear signage and barriers around honey bee areas Clear warning on trail guide and main maps regarding potential presence of Adders Dogs to be kept on leads/under control
+Further signage at areas of higher risk Trail guide to clearly state that caution must be exercised when accessing trails and that usage involves some risk - to be repeated across websites and all social media channels Falls from Height All users Clear signage at start of trail warning of unfenced cliff edges and that "All users must https://bfadventure.sharepoint.com/sites/via-ferrata/Shared Documents/Via Ferrata/operational & inspections/Normal Operation Procedures/2024 NOP/VFC Normal Operating procedures 2024.1.docx remain upon marked trails" &amp; "Children &amp; Animals to be supervised at all times" Marked/Mapped trails to avoid areas of high risk Clear signage and visible barriers at areas of high risk Drowning All users Clear signage at start of trail warning of unfenced deep water and that "All users must remain upon marked trails" &amp; "Children &amp; Animals to be supervised at all times" Marked/Mapped trails to avoid areas of high risk Clear signage and visible barriers at areas of high risk Safeguarding Incident - Member of the public taking inappropriate pictures and/or inappropriate activity with other site users Other site users Trails established to minimise risks of users entering other activity zones, supported by clear signage and 'No entry' areas' Café, BFA &amp; VFC staff to activity challenge anyone in non-public access areas whom does not have a valid ID badge and/or are with an Instructor Signage to indicate that no pictures should be taken of non-family group members without permission Café, BFA &amp; VFC staff to activity challenge anyone taking pictures of unrelated individuals, particually young people Theft Vandalism Damage/Loss of site facilities and infrastructure Trails established to minimise risks of users entering other activity zones, supported by clear signage and 'No entry' areas' Café, BFA &amp; VFC staff to activity challenge anyone in other areas whom does not have a valid ID badge and/or are with an Instructor Access to trails limited to fixed hours when site is in operation and staff available to minimise risks of trespass Stings/Bites - Insect Stings and Adder bites All Users Clear signage and barriers around honey bee areas Clear warning on trail guide and main maps regarding potential presence of Adders Dogs to be kept on leads/under control

-Dogs/Pets suffering Injury Pets • Clear signage requesting that dogs are kept on leads Clear signage indicating that there is unfenced cliff edges & deep water Café, BFA & VFC staff to activity challenge anyone with free roaming dogs in café reception areas and at Canoe Quarry viewing area Cuts/Bumps/Bruises from wild 'play areas' Areas consist of unmanaged low woodland and scrub with a mixture of small and large granite boulders, leaflitter, branches, brambles and gorse et al Children • Clear signage warning that areas are unmanaged "Children must be supervised and play at own risk" Areas checked for dangerous materials such as broken glass/rubbish All users • Directional signs placed around the course Map located at the start
+Dogs/Pets suffering Injury Pets • Clear signage requesting that dogs are kept on leads Clear signage indicating that there is unfenced cliff edges & deep water Café, BFA & VFC staff to activity challenge anyone with free roaming dogs in café reception areas and at Canoe Quarry viewing area Cuts/Bumps/Bruises from wild 'play areas' Areas consist of unmanaged low woodland and scrub with a mixture of small and large granite boulders, leaflitter, branches, brambles and gorse et al • Clear signage warning that areas are unmanaged "Children must be supervised and play at own risk" Areas checked for dangerous materials such as broken glass/rubbish Getting lost leading to distress and possible injury All users • Directional signs placed around the course Map located at the start